A. L. Burt

-A. L. Burt (incorporated in 1902 as A. L. Burt Company) was a New York City-based book publishing house from 1883 until 1937.
+A. L. Burt (incorporated in 1902 as A. L. Burt Company) was a US book publishing house from 1883 until 1937.
 It was founded by Albert Levi Burt, a 40-year-old from Massachusetts who had come to recognize the demand for inexpensive reference works while working as a traveling salesman.
 The company began by reprinting home reference works and reprints of popular and classic fiction, before expanding into the field of children's works, particularly series books.

 A. L. Burt published both reprints and first editions, and targeted both adult and juvenile audiences.
 At the same time that it published works aimed at adults by authors such as Zane Grey, Harold Bell Wright, and Joseph C. Lincoln, it targeted the juvenile market with works by such authors as Horatio Alger, James Otis, Harry Castlemon, and Edward S. Ellis.
 The company repeatedly adapted with the market; it entered a popular paperback market, refocused on hardcovers when the paperback market became saturated, and in 1911, in an effort to compete with the Stratemeyer Syndicate, began issuing inexpensive juvenile series books.

 Albert Burt died in 1913 with a sizable estate, after which the business was continued by his three sons, who each took an equal share.
 They continued the newfound emphasis on series books, pursuing both reprints rights and new works.
 The company met particular success with series influenced by contemporaneous influences and trends; nearly two dozen books in The Boy Allies series centered around World War I, and upon the war's end the company's new offers explored topics such as aviation and wireless radio.
 Although sales and titles declined with the Great Depression, the company continued to issue popular works, including the Beverly Gray series by Clair Blank, and titles by Howard R. Garis.
 Eventually, with an eye towards retirement, Albert Burt's sons sold the company to Blue Ribbon Books in 1937.
 Two years later, Blue Ribbon Books itself sold its assets and reproduction rights to Doubleday.